vasilakisfil/Introspected-REST/README.md

 With Introspected REST, we can solve such problems by providing such information only to the clients that are really interested, in an easy, composable way.

-This document is not for REST only.
-Given the recent advancements of REST-RFC-not compliant changes by the community, we need to see what's evolvable and what's not. (maybe take it to a blog post)

 Our solution is by far **not** complete but we have set the basis for the community to experiment and come up with MicroType specs.

 We call the community to start experiment in this model and come up with patterns.